unitaryfund/mitiq/docs/source/examples/combine_ddd_zne.md

 Noise in quantum computers can arise from a variety of sources, and sometimes applying multiple error mitigation techniques can be more beneficial than applying a single technique alone.

-Here we apply a combination of Digital Dynamical Decoupling (DDD) and Zero Noise Extrapolation (ZNE) on a GHZ state.
+Here we apply a combination of Digital Dynamical Decoupling (DDD) and Zero Noise Extrapolation (ZNE) on a [GHZ state](https://en.wikipedia.org/wiki/Greenberger-Horne-Zeilinger_state).
+We choose this particular use case because it is a common subroutine in many circuits, and we know its expectation value beforehand, making it easy to compare fidelities with and without error mitigation.

 In [DDD](../guide/ddd.md), the input quantum circuit is modified by inserting gate sequences at regular intervals designed to reduce interaction between (i.e., decouple) the qubits from their environment.